India News | Infantry Day: 75 Years of Historic Indian Army Landing at Srinagar Airfield | LatestLY

 At the venue, huge cut-outs of Brig Rajinder Singh, Brig Mohd Usman, Maj Somnath Sharma and Maqbool Sherwani were mounted, 'Shaurya Diwas' posters were put up.

-Usha Sharma, octogenarian daughter of Brig Rajinder Singh and family members of other martyrs are also attending the event.
+Usha Parmar, octogenarian daughter of Brig Rajinder Singh and family members of other martyrs are also attending the event.

 The Army on Thursday morning in a tweet said, “‘Infantry–The Ultimate'.
 General Manoj Pande #COAS and All Ranks of #IndianArmy convey best wishes to all ranks, #Veterans, #VeerNaris and families of the #Infantry on the occasion of 76th #InfantryDay.”